gpt-engineer-org/gptengineer.app/README.md

 The open source project gpt-engineer is governed by a board that consists of its code contributors and is by default separate from gptengineer.app.

-## We're adding a few more people
-Interested in building the software that builds software, with us?
-Get a warm intro to Anton or [drop a line](https://antonosika.typeform.com/to/nHtqKmJD).

 ## What's next

 We are soon: